- Type of publication: Instruction Guide

 The Replicating Portfolio Information Summary (RPIS) also contains information set out in the actuarial report, but specific to a replicating portfolio.
 The RPIS should be completed and submitted to OSFI with any actuarial report required to be filed that uses a replicating portfolio for solvency valuation purposes.

 The administrator of a pension plan must file the actuarial report, AIS, and RPIS using the Regulatory Reporting System (RRS).
-If the documents are also intended to support an application for the authorization of a transaction by the Superintendent (e.g. a plan termination or asset transfer), these documents must also be submitted directly to OSFI, either by email or in paper form, along with any required approval request form.
-This is to ensure that work can begin immediately on the approval request.
+Where an actuarial report is intended to support an application for the authorization of a transaction by the Superintendent (e.g. a plan termination or asset transfer), it must also be submitted directly to OSFI by email along with any required approval request form.

 1.1.2 Plan Amendments that Alters the Cost of Benefits